EndPointCorp/end-point-blog/2021/08/kubernetes.md

 ![A market at night](kubernetes/market-cropped.jpg) [Photo](https://unsplash.com/photos/cpbWNtkKoiU) by [Sam Beasley](https://unsplash.com/@sam_beasley)

 The devops world seems to have been taken over by [Kubernetes](https://kubernetes.io/) during the past few years.
-And rightfully so, I believe, as it is a great piece of sorftware that promises and delivers when it comes to managing deployments of complex systems.
+And rightfully so, I believe, as it is a great piece of software that promises and delivers when it comes to managing deployments of complex systems.

 Kubernetes is hard though.
-But it's all good, I'm not a devops engineer, I'm a software developer.
-I shouldn't care about any of that.
+But it's all good, I'm not a devops engineer.
+As a software developer, I shouldn't care about any of that.
 Or should I?
 Well...
 Yes.
 I know that very well after being thrown head first into a project that heavily involves Kubernetes, without knowing the first thing about it.

 Even if I wasn't in the role of a devops engineer, as a software developer, I had to work with it in order to set up dev environments, troubleshoot system issues, and make sound design and architectural decisions.